 Isn’t there anything more?

 Absolutely.
 How about a do-it-yourself massage?
 After all, massage does a lot: It relieves muscle tension by enhancing blood flow (ahh, muscles can now relax); it decreases inflammation and reduces pain intensity.
-And, it can improve your recovery by stimulating mitochondria (those are the “energy packs” that drive cellular function and repair).
+And, it can improve your recovery by stimulating mitochondria.
+These are the powerhouses of cells that are involved in the creation of ATP, or energy, for cellular processes and are also responsible for cellular aerobic respiration (to get even more complicated, the ATP is produced through the respiration process).
+Despite their essential jobs, they are very small organelle and even with a stain applied (this is best applied by a serological pipette for extra care; serological Pipettes are graduated pipettes, for reference) they’re not visible through a light microscope.

 I can’t help but get excited about this ingenious, totally natural way to self-treat pain.
 File it in the “what-will-they-think-of-next?” category: a first-ever, pulsing hands-free wearable massage patch by Wahl.

-It’s perfect for upper and lower back pain that gives you sore muscles, tenderness or tension.
+It’s perfect for upper and lowers back pain that gives you sore muscles, tenderness, or tension.

 Some of the coolest things about this pulsing massage patch?
 You can easily program the intensity levels and the sequences of the pulses.
 And since there are no wires or controllers (it’s battery operated), it’s totally portable.